willigott/biophysical-assay-data-analysis/notebooks/dsf_analysis.md

 control_average_tm
 ```

-## Empty well analysis
+## Identify atypical behavior

-If you work with a adatset where you don't have information on where the empty wells where placed, it can be time-consuming to go through all signal profiles and identify them manually. `bada` helps with this by using `Dynamic Time Warping` to compare shapes of all fluorescence signals against teh reference control.
+If you work with a adatset where you don't have information on where the empty wells where placed, it can be time-consuming to go through all signal profiles and identify them manually.
+And even if you know which ones are filled, there might be cases where something went wrong leading to a signal with an atypical shape. `bada` helps with this by using `Dynamic Time Warping` to compare shapes of all fluorescence signals against the reference control.
 If the shapes are similar (but maybe shifted in temperature), they will have a very small difference, while if the shapes are very different, the distances between the cuves are big.
-To simlify and speed up the analysis, we again work with teh truncated signals:
+To simlify and speed up the analysis, we again work with the truncated signals:

 ```python
 m1 = dsf_data['temperature'] >= min_temp